 If you are in the continuing care of the province of BC, then you have a property guardian called the Public Guardian and Trustee (PGT).
-Your legal and financial matters would fall under the PGT's responsibility.
+As your property guardian, we are here to look out for your legal and financial interests.

 What does this really mean?

 Instead of social workers, we have Guardianship and Trust Officers (GTOs).
 They apply for financial benefits you may be entitled to collect.
 For example, if your parent receives Canada Pension Plan (CPP) Disability Benefits or has passed away, you might be eligible to receive these benefits too!

 If you are eligible, you can receive these monthly payments up to age 18.
 While you are in school after age 18, you can continue to receive them up to age 25.

 We will apply for and receive these on your behalf and any other benefits that you may be eligible for.
 To do this, your GTO may ask you, your social worker, your foster parents or any other important adult who helps you, to share information.

 If you are injured or involved in an accident while in the continuing care of the province, your social worker will share this information with us.
 Injuries can be from car accidents, accidents at school, physical or sexual assaults, or other kinds of injury or harm.

 We review the information to find out if there might be a legal claim to make on your behalf.